-These guidance notes should be read in conjunction with our policy position on research involving human participants.
+These guidance notes should be read in conjunction with our research involving human participants policy.

 We have produced these guidance notes to:

 We believe it is important to make a clear statement of its position in these areas to assist the researchers it funds and the people they work with.
 This is particularly important as various international guidelines address these issues but sometimes differ in their recommendations and conclusions; there is no one set of guidelines that Wellcome feels deals with these issues in a way that is consistent with its own approach.

 In these guidance notes, we use the World Bank definitions of LMICs, which are based on gross national income per capita.
 See a list of low- and middle-income countries, as defined by the Organisation for Economic Co-operation and Development (OECD).